goldin2008/Modeling_Projects/README.md

 DevOps for continuous integration and continuous development.
 This learning path will provide an overview of key skills that augment the core data competencies to provide our aspiring data practitioners with a more holistic understanding of implementing sounds data solutions.

+Learning Objectives

+Explore supporting skills that are required to implement full-stack data engineering or data science solutions.
+Acknowledge how a solid foundation in programming and software engineering is essential for being a successful data or practitioner.
+Recognize the foundational skills needed to help technical associates convey their outcomes from the data to executives or non-technical audiences.
+Identify how Capital One leverages the cloud to lower cost, increase security, and solve problems faster.
+See how DevOps practices and tools can increase an organization’s ability to deliver applications and services at high velocity.
+Distinguish between the high-level differences between SQL and NoSQL platforms.

 ```

 ```